 This is a fun and easy system to use because you can count up to very large numbers using it--all the way up to a billion and beyond!
 The numbers are quite simple.
 The words used for the set of numbers from 1-10, plus the numbers for 100, 1000, and even 10,000 are all only one-syllable words!

 The Sino-Korean Numbers System

 The first set of numbers is called the Sino-Korean numbers system.
-This set has its roots in Chinese numbers, so you might want to think of this one as using the "China System".
-If you know Chinese, some of the numbers may sound familiar to you.
+This set has its roots in Chinese numbers, so you might want to think of this one as using the “China System”.
+If you know the Chinese language, some of the numbers in this Korean number system may sound familiar to you.

 Like China, this number system has a population of well over a billion.
 It is like the Great Wall of China — it stretches for many miles, but it is not very high in most places (ie., the words for its numbers don’t have many syllables).
 It’s beautiful in its simplicity, yet it serves a very important function.

 To learn every number you’ll ever need to know in this Korean counting system, you only need to memorize 18 numbers.

 That’s right!
 Learn the set of numbers 1-10 plus the words for hundred, thousand, ten thousand, and a few increments after that and you can create all the other numbers easily through simple combinations.

 That should be reassuring.
 Korean counting using the Sino-Korean numbers system is quite easy, even when you get to large numbers!